 So, how do you keep your customers loyal and ensure they keep coming back for more?
-We’ve put together our top 6 fundamentals to build customer loyalty below:
+There are 6 top fundamentals to build customer loyalty:

 It’s crucial to have a full understanding of who your customers are, their interests, and their pain and pleasure points.
 This will help you continue to provide products that they want as well as engaging with them in the right way, through your content and digital advertising.
 You’ll also understand which customer demographics are of the most value to your business.

 You have a number of methods and data points to get under the skin of your customers including your sales data, website analytics, and the reports from your digital advertising campaigns.
 The pandemic has caused huge shifts in buying behaviour so making sure you still understand and know how to resonate with previous customers is important.

 Consumers are attracted to brands that share the same values and believe in the same causes as them.
 For example 64% of people cite this as the main reason that they have a relationship with a particular brand.
 This will never be more true than right now, the companies with positive brand signalling throughout the pandemic have fared well.

 Your core values will encourage new customers in the first place.
 In particular, 61% of millennials pay more attention to brands and products with an eco-focus.
 This is becoming extremely crucial for brands in today’s market.

 If you continue to reinforce your message through your brand communications, customers will be more likely to stay and remain loyal.
 If you can build this into your loyalty programme, you’re on to a winner.

 Consumers in 2019 expect loyalty programmes.
 Whilst 84% of consumers are more likely to choose a retailer that has one, 68% of millennials wouldn’t be loyal to a brand that doesn’t have one.

 Putting one in place with a genuine incentive for loyalty is the first step, whether it’s discounts, prizes or birthday bonuses.